 A: Typically, the dynamic calibrator will operate for 10 hours on a full charge.
 That way, you can use it all day and then recharge overnight.

 Q: Can the battery be charged while it is running?

 A: No, the battery cannot be charged while the dynamic calibrator is running.
-When you charge the battery when it is operating, the automatic shutdown does not work and the internal wires will overheat and eventually break.

 Q: Can the battery be damaged if the charger continues charging even after the battery is fully charged?

 A: If the motor is not on, the dynamic calibrator battery will not be damaged.
 The charger will automatically shut down when the battery is fully charged.

 Q: What is the life of the battery under normal use?

 A: When used in a regular manner, including regular charging, the battery will last for many years, similar to the battery in a car.